ihlinuxdude/zzkt-qmk-to-zmk-port/README.md

 5. Repeat for both halves

 ---
-Built with ❤️ using ZMK and a custom QMK conversion layout.
+Built with ZMK and a custom QMK conversion layout.